manojlop/task_scheduler/readme.md

 ## Testing

 Currently, all the tests are done manualy.
-We hardcode tasks we want to be execute, andwe observe the execution via prints.\
+We hardcode tasks we want to be execute, and we observe the execution via prints.\
 Future plans are to add automatic testing (probably using *gtest*)

+Currently available tests are:
+* test_sanity: Simple execution of few tasks
+* test_failure_propagation: Test to see if the failure is propagated as it should
+* test dependency_chain: More complex dependency chain
+* test_concurrent_tasks: More workers working in parallel
+* test_stress: A large number of tasks started at similar time

 ## Building